 Forest products can displace use of materials that emit more CO2 during manufacture, helping organisations minimise their impact on the environment.
 Investing in plantations can improve the quality of your land by reducing soil and water salinity, enhance biodiversity and restore habitat for native animals.

 It also gives investors an opportunity to diversify their income by harvesting established plantations.
 Internationally the industry is expanding with new customers in new markets – owing to its environmental credentials and the development of new products for the emerging bio and carbon economies.
 Innovative wood fibre products include cosmetics, car parts, electronics, biofuels and 3D printing.
-Find out more, visit our Environmental benefits of timber page.
+Find out more, visit our Choose Wood page.

 The Commission partners with a wide range of organisations to facilitate growing our softwood estate on privately owned land.
 Softwood has a range of commercial uses, and as we transition to a low carbon economy, its advantages make it increasingly the material of choice for a growing range of applications.